scowebb/wp-cryptoloot/README.md

 # WP CryptoLOOT

-WP CryptoLOOT adds CryptoLOOT auto miner and captcha capabilityto
+The WP CryptoLOOT plugin adds CryptoLOOT mining and captcha options to WordPress.

 ## Getting Started

-* Step One: Sign up for an account with CryptoLOOT
+* **Step One**: Sign up for an account with CryptoLOOT
-* Step Two: Install and activate the plugin, then enter your CryptoLOOT public key into the key field.
+* **Step Two**: Install and activate the plugin, then enter your CryptoLOOT public key into the key field.
-* Step Three: Choose your options and start mining with CryptoLOOT.
+* **Step Three**: Choose your options and start mining with CryptoLOOT.

 ### Prerequisites